blackus3r/post-worktime-logger/readme.txt

 You can donate to this project via PayPal by visiting this page: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28WZAXQDXYZ5A

 == Changelog ==

+= 1.5.0 =
+* Implemented option to prevent the timer from auto start for published posts.
+* Disable the widget on a static front page.

+= 1.4.1 =
+* Fixed duplicated heading

 = 1.4.0 =
 * Implemented a checkbox in the settings to prevent the timer from autostart.